thooton/secure-notepad/README.md

 `git clone https://github.com/thooton/secure-notepad`

-`cd secure-notepad`
+`cd secure-notepad/server`

 `npm install`

-`mkdir data`

-The settings for the Argon2id hashing function, as set in config.json, must be determined based on individual hardware requirements.
+The settings for the Argon2id hashing function, as set in /config.json, must be determined based on individual hardware requirements.

 A helper program, `argon2id_calibration.js`, can be run with `node` to recommend the settings for Argon2id.
 It loosely follows the guidelines in the [argon2 specifications](https://www.password-hashing.net/argon2-specs.pdf) under 'Recommended parameters':
 - It asks the user for the number of CPU cores, amount of memory, and time that they wish to dedicate to each Argon2id call.